RuwinX/Memory-Game/README.md

 # Memory-Game
 A simple memory game implementation in Python.
+There are two versions.
+A text version as well as a GUI version using pygame

-Rules implemented:
+Rules implemented for text version:

 1. It is a multi-player game
 2. Players determine the size of the game board.
 The maximum size is 9 rows and 9 columns.